American-Soccer-Analysis/asa-shiny-app/README.md

 If you'd like to report a bug or request a new feature, please use the [Issues tab](https://github.com/American-Soccer-Analysis/asa-shiny-app/issues) in this repository.

 Alternatively, if you'd like to help us squash bugs or add new features, drop us a message first!
 From there, follow [these general guidelines](https://github.com/MarcDiethelm/contributing/blob/master/README.md) for making a clean pull request.
 When you clone the forked repository to your local machine, use [`renv::restore()`](https://rstudio.github.io/renv/articles/renv.html) to recreate the virtual R environment.
-(Note that there are currently multiple environments/projects/apps &mdash; one for each league.)
-Once you're ready to make the pull request, we ask that you target the `develop` branch.

 ## Acknowledgments